cucumber/docs/content/cucumber/hooks.md

 > TODO: Important.
 Generalize.

 Cucumber provides a number of hooks which allow us to run blocks at various points in the Cucumber test cycle.
-You can put them in your <code>support/env.rb</code> file or any other file under the <code>support</code> directory, for example in a file called <code>support/hooks.rb</code>.
+You can put them in your `support/env.rb` file or any other file under the `support` directory, for example in a file called `support/hooks.rb`.
 There is no association between where the hook is defined and which scenario/step it is run for, but you can use tagged hooks (see below) if you want more fine grained control.

 All defined hooks are run whenever the relevant event occurs.

 ## Scenario hooks

-<code>Before</code> hooks will be run before the first step of each scenario.
+`Before` hooks will be run before the first step of each scenario.
 They will run in the same order of which they are registered.

 ```ruby
 Before do